sidpalas/devops-directive-website/content/posts/2022/04/stages-of-internal-development-platforms/index.md

 Much of the work at this stage is selecting the tools that best suit your team's needs and configuring them to play nicely together.
 This is also the stage where you start to bake more control/opinions into the platform itself and you shape the application developer experience (for better or for worse).

-There are a number of companies and projects such as [backstage](https://backstage.io/), [humanitec](https://humanitec.com/), and [shipa](https://shipa.io/) that are attempting to help make rolling an IDP easier.
+There are several companies and projects such as [backstage](https://backstage.io/), [humanitec](https://humanitec.com/), and [shipa](https://shipa.io/) that are attempting to help make rolling an IDP easier.
 It's worth evaluating these options to see if they will suit your need and/or for inspiration in designing your own.

 ### Stage 4: Extending Existing Platform Building Blocks